stephenswat/pe2023/assignment3.typ

 = Assignment 3 -- Data-centric and Statistical Modelling

-The goal of this assignment is to familiarise yourself with the concepts of data-centric and statistical, in which we sacrifice descriptive power for predictive power.
+The goal of this assignment is to familiarise yourself with the concepts of data-centric and statistical modelling, in which we sacrifice descriptive power for predictive power.
 Such models include a wide variety of machine learning methods.

 #note[